minershive/hiveon-kb/faq/billing_in_hive_os/discounts_bonuses.md

 ---
-title: Discounts and Bonuses in Hive OS
+title: Discounts and Bonuses
 ---
-## Discounts and Bonuses in Hive OS: How to Pay Less
+# Discounts and Bonuses: How to Pay Less

 >Please not, that all current discount plans can be viewed on the <a href="https://hiveos.farm/pricing/">pricing page</a>.